Australia in data

 eechidna, by Jeremy Forbes, Carson Sievert, Rob Hyndman, Diane Cook, Heike Hofmann, and many others, has spatiotemporal electorate data from 2001–2019.
 It’s an excellent package and the one I use myself.
 Recommended.

-For a simple example, check out Where your vote counts (source code), which maps how marginal Australian federal electorate votes have been and thus where you probably have the most power as a voter.
+For a simple example, check out Where your vote counts (source code), which maps how marginal federal electorate votes in Australia have been, and therefore where we probably have the most power as voters.

 Monash NUMBATs explain some tweaks: Hexmaps with sugar bag make it easier to see the electoral map.

-Peter Ellis, on his Australian Federal Election 2019 forecasts post introduces his useful ozfedelect package for R for some modelling using electoral data.
+Peter Ellis, on his Australian Federal Election 2019 forecasts post, introduces his useful ozfedelect package for R for modelling with electoral data.
 There’s more stuff from that author.

 The election results data published by the AEC is already pretty good.
 It’s tidy and easily interconnectable with unique IDs.
 Unlike the state and local election results which is why I started my own collection of those results in a tidy format.
 All the results websites are available from the AEC website then click through to downloads.
 In some cases datasets are broken up by geography (by state or electorate) but it’s trivial to merge them back together in R. The House of Reps downloads for 2019 are here.